 Built in 1884, Soonderpah is one of the most majestic single terraces in Launceston.
-The east wing of this Victorian terrace house was originally the stables, but today it is a stylish two-storey apartment - a comfortable, sun-filled space, that overlooks the courtyard.
-The apartment is appointed with antique furniture, watercolours by well known Australian artists and quality fittings.
+The east wing of this Victorian terrace house was originally the stables, but today it is a stylish two-storey "home away from home" - a comfortable, sun-filled space, that overlooks the courtyard.
+The rooms are appointed with antique furniture, watercolours by well known Australian artists and quality fittings.

-Your Launceston accommodation includes a lounge and spacious bedroom which overlooks the courtyard, kitchenette, dining room and a study with PC and wireless broadband provided.
+The B&B accommodation is spacious, and includes a lounge and bedroom which overlooks the courtyard, kitchenette, breakfast room and a study with PC and wireless broadband provided.
 Outside, relax in the sunny courtyard beside the fountain, on the deck under the topiary birch tree, or enjoy a BBQ.

 Walk easily to the local restaurants in Charles Street, the CBD or Seaport.
 Catch the free TigerBus to the Museum at Inveresk or the Art Gallery at Royal Park .
 Join the morning Boag's Brewery tour, or walk and hike around the Cataract Gorge and Basin and think about lunch -basking in the sun at Holy Guacamole, or perhaps on a Tamar River cruise?
 Wander about on the ghost tour in the evening.
 Take an early morning swim at the Aquatic Centre, and grab a coffee at Croplines on your way to cheer the AFL at Aurora Stadium.
 Explore the nearby Evandale markets on Sunday morning.
 Drive along the Tamar Valley Wine Route to enjoy a sumptuous gourmet platter with some local wines overlooking the vineyards, or be more adventurous and head to Hollybanks Treetop adventures.